There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Impersonations (+6pts)

 Both actors did an excellent job with their respective parts, and it made for a lot of really unique and entertaining scenes.
-I will get into what I liked about the two characters of Eddie and Milo later in this review, but the impressions alone were really entertaining.
-On top of that, there were character swaps in this movie and the impressions from Karen Gillan, Jack Black, and Awkwafina were pretty entertaining as well.
-However, the impressions from Kevin Hart and Dwayne Johnson provided the movie with a lot of entertaining and memorable moments, and the two actors deserve a lot of credit for pulling their parts off so effectively.
+I will get into what I liked about the characters of Eddie and Milo later in this review, but the impressions alone were really entertaining.
+On top of that, there were character swaps in throughout the movie and the impressions from Karen Gillan, Jack Black, and Awkwafina were pretty entertaining as well.
+Still, the impressions from Kevin Hart and Dwayne Johnson provided the movie with a lot of entertaining and memorable moments, and the two actors deserve a lot of credit for pulling their parts off so effectively.

 Con: Spencer’s Plan (-2pts)